The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

 where $\KK$ has an $\OO_{S_0}$-basis

 and $\CC_0$ has an $\OO_{S_0}$-basis the images of

 Furthermore, the map of $\OO_{S_0}$-modules $\pi_*\KK\to \pi_*\Om_{X_0/S_0}$ is an embedding of a direct summand. \end{lemma}

-\begin{proof} (i) We can think of sections of $j_*\Om_{U/S}$ as compatible sections of $\Om_{U_1/S}$ and $\Om_{U_2/S}$, where $U_i$ is the open subset where $z_i$ is invertible.
+\begin{proof} (i) \'Etale locally we can think of sections of $j_*\Om_{U/S}$ as compatible sections of $\Om_{U_1/S}$ and $\Om_{U_2/S}$, where $U_i$ is the open subset where $z_i$ is invertible.
 Thus, $e$ is a well defined section of $j_*\Om_{U/S}$.
 Using relations \eqref{NS-node-def-relations}, we get

 so over $U_1\cap U_2$,

 so $f$ is a well defined section of $j_*\Om_{U/S}$.